MiG-31 Foxhound: Why Russia’s ‘Super Interceptor’, That Can Shoot Satellites, Fire Hypersonic Missiles, Found No Buyers?

 The Russian and Western artificial Horizon instrument display was quite different.
 In Russian aircraft, the Artificial horizon bar turned with the aircraft, thus remaining parallel to the aircraft and not to the actual horizon.
 The aircraft symbol/bar moved twice the degrees to indicate the bank.
 This worked well when one was head down.
 Most pilots really liked this instrument.

-In the Heads-Up Displays (HUDs) of initial Russian aircraft, they replicated the same display.
-This was most confusing because the displayed horizon was different than the real one.
+The initial Russian aircraft’s Head-up Displays (HUDs) replicated the same display.
+This was most confusing because the displayed horizon was different from the real one.
 We discussed this with the Russian test pilots, who had flown some Western aircraft.

 They also tended to agree with us on this.
 It took us a great effort and pressure to convince the Russian designers to redo the software on all subsequent Indian Air Force (IAF) aircraft of Russian origin to make the HUD to the Western symbols and logic.